creativecommons/creativecommons.github.io-source/README.md

   for more information.
 - **`webpack`**: This is where all the webpack config files as well as Sass and JavaScript files for the project resides.
-The JavaScript and Sass files are compiled and saved in assets folder during lektor build process.
+The JavaScript and Sass files are compiled and saved in the assets folder during lektor build process.

 [lektorcontent]:https://www.getlektor.com/docs/content/
 [lektormodels]:(https://www.getlektor.com/docs/models/